Louise-Ryan/GENE-FAM/MADS_example/MADS_RefSeq_example/README.txt

-In this example, TFAM will be run on Cannabis, Apple and Arabidopsis looking for MADS box genes.
+In this example, GENE-FAM will be run on Apple and Arabidopsis to mine MADS box genes.

-As these are all RefSeq genomes, with annotation files available, the genomes can be automatically downloaded with TFAM.
+As these are all RefSeq genomes, with annotation files available, the genomes can be automatically downloaded using GENE-FAM.

 The species of interest are specified in the species.txt file.

 Run the following command:
-perl TFAM_refseq_example.pl
+perl GENE-FAM-RefSeq-example.pl

 If everything is installed properly, this should work fine!

-You can ignore "smartmatch warnings" if they pop up.

 As annotation files are available for each species, the following parameters should be set as below:
    - $annotation_available = "yes"
-   - $cds_available = "yes"
    - $automate_download = "yes"
    - $species_list = "species.txt"